How a Chicken Lays an Egg Inside of an Egg

 Egg Inside Egg?
 The Science Behind a Counter-Peristalis Contraction.

-Though quite rare, it is well-known that occasionally a hen will lay a rather large egg with another fully-formed egg inside of it.
+When raising chickens for eggs, expect the unexpected.
+Though quite rare, it is well-known that occasionally a hen will lay an egg inside of an egg.
 The cause of this phenomenon is called a counter-peristalsis contraction and occurs while the hen is in the process of forming an egg in her oviduct.

 If you want to learn more about backyard chickens, subscribe to Backyard Poultry Magazine, or subscribe to our email newsletter, or join us on Facebook to stay in touch with the latest information you need.